 We will only retain personal data for as long as necessary to fulfil the purpose we collected it for.
 Personal data is held in electronic databases.
 We use some service providers who aren’t based in the EEA.
 Service providers located outside of the EEA are either part of the EU-USA Privacy Shield or based in countries deemed to have adequate levels of protection in place by the European Commission.
+We are waiting for clarity further to the European court of justice judgement on 16 July 2020 surrounding the privacy shield about what measures will need to be established in its place.
 To be clear, all data stored on our clinical administration system is stored on servers based in Wales, UK.
 Data at rest is encrypted using AES-256-bit encryption.

 Thalamos is a data controller for your personal information if you use our website or services.
 If you use our clinical administration system, we process the information you store and share there on your behalf and you are the data controller.
 We cannot see this information.
 As the data controller you are responsible for making sure you have the correct authority to store or share the information.
 If you store, process or share individual identifiable health data on our clinical administration system, we cannot view, use or disclose this information unless legally obliged to do so.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 Retention of data on the clinical administrative system is the responsibility of the account owner who should not keep data for longer than is necessary.
 The retention period will depend on the reason for using the clinical administrative system.